CBSR-Biobank/biobank/docs/client_installation.md

 ### Installer

-For Biobank version 3.2.3, Microsoft Windows users have the option to use the Installer Program.

 **_NOTE: On Windows 7, administrator rights (UAC) are required to install this software.
 If you do not have administrator rights, please contact your IT department for assistance._**

+For Biobank version 3.2.3, MS Windows users have the option to use the Installer Program.
 It can be downloaded from here:

 * [Biobank v3.2.3 Installer](http://aicml-med.cs.ualberta.ca/CBSR/BioBank_v3.2.3/BioBankInstaller-3.2.3_with_jre.exe)